linsk/laptop/README.md

 * Install a C compiler, such as GCC, LLVM, or Clang.

-Download a compiler from the [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer/) if you're on Snow Leopard (OS X 10.6) or use the [Command Line Tools for XCode](https://developer.apple.com/downloads/index.action) for Lion (OS X 10.7) or Mountain Lion (OS X 10.8).
+Use [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer/) for Snow Leopard (OS X 10.6).

+Use [Command Line Tools for XCode](https://developer.apple.com/downloads/index.action) for Lion (OS X 10.7) or Mountain Lion (OS X 10.8).

 * Set zsh as your login shell.